 If you are not interested in taking a deal or are not satisfied with the deal that was offered, our skilled criminal defense attorneys at Overson Law, PLLC are ready and willing to fight for your innocence at trial.
 However, because criminal juries are not currently being empaneled anywhere in the state, there is no way to proceed with a jury trial at this time.
 Our attorneys can work on your case during the delay by collecting evidence and conducting further research.

 There is another type of trial in Utah known as a bench trial, where the judge, rather than a jury, decides guilt or innocence.
 For minor crimes like disorderly conduct, this is the only type of trial available.
 For other crimes, you may have the choice between a jury trial or a bench trial.
 The Utah Supreme Court is allowing judges to hold bench trials remotely at their discretion and with the consent of all parties.
 Talk to your lawyer about whether a bench trial may be a good choice in your case and whether the judge in this courtroom may be open to conducting the trial remotely.

 If You Have a Criminal Arraignment Scheduled During Coronavirus, Call Our Salt Lake City Criminal Defense Attorneys Today

 The entire Salt Lake City criminal court system has been upended by the coronavirus pandemic and the steps our state and city have taken to prevent its further spread.
 Unfortunately, this means that many people dealing with a criminal case have been placed into a state of limbo until the public health crisis subsides.
-At Overson Law, PLLC, our compassionate criminal defense attorneys understand how frustrating these delays can be.
+At Overson Law, PLLC, our compassionate St. George criminal defense attorneys understand how frustrating these delays can be.
 We will do everything in our power to move your case forward and bring it to a successful conclusion.
 For a free consultation call us today at (801) 758-2287.